-You are cordially invited to attend the 2020 Annual Meeting of Stockholders (the "Annual Meeting") of Harsco Corporation (the "Company"), which will be held on Tuesday, April 21, 2020, beginning at 9:00 a.m., Eastern Time, at The Wagner at the Battery, Two West Street, New York, New York 10004.
+You are cordially invited to attend the 2023 Annual Meeting of Stockholders (the "Annual Meeting") of Harsco Corporation (the "Company").
+The Annual Meeting will again be held via virtual meeting format only via the Internet at meetnow.global/MMQDT9X on Wednesday, April 19, 2023, beginning at 9:00 a.m., Eastern Time.
+Stockholders and others will not be able to attend the Annual Meeting physically in person, however stockholders that follow the instructions set forth on the virtual meeting hosting site will be able to ask questions.

-Information about the business to be conducted at the Annual Meeting, including a listing and discussion of the various matters on which you will be asked to act, can be found in the attached Notice of 2020 Annual Meeting of Stockholders and Proxy Statement.
+Information about the business to be conducted at the Annual Meeting, including a listing and discussion of the various matters on which you will be asked to act, can be found in the attached Notice of 2023 Annual Meeting of Stockholders and Proxy Statement.

-Your vote is very important to us, and I encourage you to vote your shares whether or not you plan to attend the Annual Meeting.
+Your vote is very important to us, and I encourage you to vote your shares whether or not you plan to virtually attend the Annual Meeting.
 There are several ways in which you can vote your shares, including via the Internet, by telephone, or by signing, dating and returning your Proxy Card.
 Specific information about each of these voting methods can be found in the Proxy Statement under the heading "Questions and Answers About the Company's Annual Meeting."

-I hope you will be able to attend this year's Annual Meeting, and I look forward to greeting as many of you as possible.
-On behalf of my fellow members of the Board of Directors, I want to thank you in advance for voting and for your continued support of the Company.
+On behalf of my fellow members of the Board of Directors, I want to thank you in advance for voting and for your continued support of our Company.

-Sincerely.
+Sincerely,